DayTrippers GameMasters Guide reviewed by RPGPundit

 In summation, Pundit tells us: "I think the best I could say is this: if you peeled away about half of these books' total page count by removing all the superfluous Storygame stuff, you'd be left with a fine RPG."

-Which means of course, that if "Storygame stuff" doesn't bother you, DayTrippers is a fine RPG.
+Which means of course, that if you like your games with a bit of that "Storygame stuff", DayTrippers is a fine RPG!

 Full review here.